eevlogiev/flask-project/README.md

 ## Usage

 ### Deploy AWS infrastructure
-AWS infrastructure where Flask application will be running is being provisioned with **terraform** via Github workflow described in `terraform.yaml`.
+AWS infrastructure needed for the Flask application is being provisioned with **terraform** via Github workflow described in `.github/workflows/terraform.yaml`.
+This workflow will create VPC, subnets, route-tables, internet gateway, NAT gateway, security groups, ECR, IAM roles, EKS cluster, helm charts, EKS addons which will be needed later for the application.
-To trigger this Github action, change will be required in the terraform folder.
+This Github action is triggered in case of any change in the `terraform` folder.
-1. Go to any file under terraform folder and simply add a `# comment`
+1. Update file terraform/locals.tf and replace `ev4o.com` with your registered domain:
+    ```
+     domain = "{<your domain>}"
+    ```
+   :warning: Make sure to keep the curly brackets!

 2. Commit and push your changes to the remote Github repo
    ```
    git add <changed files>